Quickstart with CockroachDB

 On this page Carat arrow pointing down

-This page shows you how to get started with CockroachDB quickly.
-You'll use ccloud, CockroachDB Cloud's command-line interface (CLI) tool, to create a CockroachDB Serverless cluster and then insert and read some sample data from a Java sample application.
+This page shows you how to use the CockroachDB Cloud Console to create a CockroachDB Serverless cluster and then insert and read some sample data from a Java or Node.js sample application.

 Note: